 - ¼ cup red wine vinegar

-- ¼ tsp ground allspice ~ original recipe calls for ½ tsp, season to your taste
+- ¼ teaspoon ground allspice ~ original recipe calls for ½ tsp, season to your taste

 - In large pot or Dutch oven, heat oil over medium-high heat.
 Season ribs with salt and pepper.
 Brown ribs on all sides, about 10 minutes.
 Remove to plate, keeping all fat in pot, and set aside.
 To pot, add sliced onion, sprinkle with a little salt, and stir and cook until translucent, scraping up any browned bits from the bottom of the pan, about 4 minutes.
 Pour out/drain fat.